Jump to content

 From the Ramayana to the National Epic of Thailand

 The Ramayana, holy revered text of Hindus, is believed by many archaeologists and historians to be a collection of stories from Indian mythology concentrating on the work of the Brahman gods in the lives of men, and was first written down, as legend states, in the forests of India by Valmiki in the third century B.C.
-Hindus, however, believe that Rama actually existed, and there are several holy sites in India that point to the reality of Rama's existence, including his birth place, his Palace, and the route of his journey to Sri Lanka.
+Hindus, however, believe that Rama actually existed, and there are several holy sites in India that point to the reality of Rama's existence, including his birth place, his palace, and the route of his journey to Sri Lanka.
 Nevertheless, the Ramayana came to Southeast Asia by means of Indian traders and scholars who traded with the Khmer kingdoms (such as Funan and Angkor) and Srivijaya, with whom the Indians shared close economic and cultural ties.

 In the late first millennium, the epic was adopted by the Thai people, who had migrated to Southeast Asia from southern China.
 The oldest recordings of the early Sukhothai kingdom, dating from the thirteenth century, include stories from the Ramayana legends.
 The history of the legends was told in the shade theater (Thai: หนัง, Nang), a shadow-puppet show in a style adopted from Indonesia, in which the characters were portrayed by leather dolls manipulated to cast shadows on a nearby screen while the spectators watched from the other side.